Transversely isotropic poroelastic behaviour of the Callovo-Oxfordian claystone: A set of stress-dependent parameters: Regression analysis

 The standard deviation $S$ of the regression for $D_h$, $D_z$, $H_h$ and $H_z$ (Fig. \ref{fig:el:Daniso}, \ref{fig:el:Haniso}) was found equal to 2.0, 0.5, 2.5 and 0.6 GPa, respectively.
 These values indicate acceptable fitting.
 For the parameters in $h$ direction, $S$ is generally higher due to the higher absolute values.
 For $U_h$ and $U_z$, the values of $S$ were notably higher ($S=$ 15.5 GPa and 6.7 GPa, respectively), due to the high dispersion of the undrained measurements (Fig. \ref{fig:el:Kuaniso}).

-One can see that the fitted relationships for the deviatoric parameters $E_{i}$ and $\nu_{i}$ (Fig. \ref{fig:el:Edrained}, \ref{fig:el:vdrained}) simulate qualitatively the measured anisotropic characteristics of the COx claystone.
-However, quantitatively we observe an underestimation, resulting in standard deviations $S$ of $E_{h}$, $E_{z}$, $\nu_{hh}$ and $\nu_{hz}$ with values of 1.9 GPa, 2.2 GPa, 0.04 and 0.04, respectively.
-Also the obtained relationship for $E_{u,z}$ shows a relatively large deviation $S=$ 1.5 GPa (Fig. \ref{fig:el:Eu}).
-In parallel bedding direction, we measured a much larger $E_{u,h}$ which is not sufficiently reproduced by the regression ($S=$ 4.5 GPa).
-In the experiments we measured relatively high undrained Poisson ratios, larger than 0.35 (Fig. \ref{fig:el:vu}).
+One can see that the fitted relationships for the deviatoric parameters $E_{i}$ and $\nu_{i}$ (Fig. \ref{fig:el:Edrained}, \ref{fig:el:vdrained}) simulate qualitatively the measured anisotropic \hz{and stress dependent} characteristics of the COx claystone.
+However, quantitatively we observe a \hz{significant} underestimation \hz{of the measured data}, resulting in \hz{very large} standard deviations $S$ of $E_{z}$ and $\nu_{hz}$ with values of 3.0 GPa and 0.04, respectively. \hz{These large standard deviations are also due to the relatively small number of measurements under triaxial stress conditions.
+For $E_{h}$ and $\nu_{hh}$, the number of measurements is not sufficient to calculate the standard deviation of the estimate.}

+Also the obtained relationship for $E_{u,z}$ shows a large standard deviation $S=$ 1.5 GPa (Fig. \ref{fig:el:Eu}).
+In parallel bedding direction, we measured a much larger $E_{u,h}$ which is \hz{cannot} be reproduced by the regression. \hz{In this direction, the number of measurements is not sufficient for calculating the standard deviation, but we can observe a poor fit in the Figure.} In the experiments we measured relatively high undrained Poisson ratios, larger than 0.35 (Fig. \ref{fig:el:vu}).
 Remarkably, the results of the fitted parameter set show similar values, indicating that these high values are compatible with the poroelastic framework.
-However, the deviation of these regressions is rather high ($S=$ 0.13 and 0.11 for $\nu_{u,hh}$ and $\nu_{u,hz}$, respectively).
+However, the standard deviation of these regressions is rather high ($S=$ 0.14 for $\nu_{u,hz}$, \hz{no quantitative measure for $\nu_{u,hh}$ due to lack of data-points}).